Billify-VOF/billify-prototype/.github/pull_request_template.md

 # Pull Request Template

 ## Important Note on Migrations
-⚠️ **DO NOT include migration files when creating a PR to the main branch**
+⚠️ **DO NOT include migration files when creating a PR to the staging branch**

 To prevent conflicts on the production server:
 - Do not include migration files when submitting your PR
-- Migration files should only be added directly to the main branch
+- Migration files should only be added directly to the staging branch
 - Migration files should NOT be added to .gitignore

 ## Description